2i2c-org/team-compass/organization/strategy.md

    - Make both directed contributions (improving our service via upstream) and foundational contributions (improving the overall health of upstream communities).
    - Be a standard-bearer for an "open organization": lean into reproducibility, transparency, and inviting others to participate in our work.
    - Communicate our impact and share credit across our community network and the open source ecosystem.

+## Putting strategy into practice

+This strategy should guide everyone's actions and decisions.
+Here are a few ways we can translate this strategy into impact:

+- **Defining quarterly objectives.** Quarterly objectives should represent significant progress towards our strategic priorities.
+This is our primary mechanism for ensuring our day-to-day work is aligned with our strategy.
+See [](#quarterly-objectives).
+- **Guiding our roadmaps.** Our platform and service roadmaps should lean into the value proposition and strategic priorities.
+When we decide what to work on next, we should ask ourselves how the work will contribute to these priorities.
+See [](../product-and-services/overview.md).
+- **Informing our decisions.** Every team member should feel empowered to use this strategy as a guide for their own decision-making.
+When faced with a choice, consider which option best aligns with our goal, our theory for impact, and our priorities.
+- **Communicating our work.** This strategy gives us a shared language for talking about our work with each other and with the broader community.
+When we communicate about our work, we should connect it back to the "why" outlined in this strategy.
+See [](../marketing/strategy.md).